GabeScott/standard-works-vault/General Conference/2012 April - Was It Worth It.md

 # Was It Worth It?

-*By David F. Evans - Of the Seventy*
+By Elder David F. Evans - *Of the Seventy*

 *Given in the April session of the 2012 General Conference*

+>*The work of naturally and normally sharing the gospel with those we care about and love will be the work and joy of our lives.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2012/04/was-it-worth-it?lang=eng)

-During this conference and in other recent meetings,1 many of us have wondered, what can I do to help build up the Lord’s Church and see real growth where I live?
+During this conference and in other recent meetings,[^1] many of us have wondered, “What can I do to help build up the Lord’s Church and see real growth where I live?”

-In this and every other important endeavor, our most important work is always within our own home and family.2 It is within families that the Church is established and real growth occurs.3 We are to teach our children the principles and doctrines of the gospel.
-We need to help them have faith in Jesus Christ and prepare them for baptism when they are eight years old.4 We must be faithful ourselves so that they can see our example of love for the Lord and His Church.
+In this and every other important endeavor, our most important work is always within our own home and family.[^2] It is within families that the Church is established and real growth occurs.[^3] We are to teach our children the principles and doctrines of the gospel.
+We need to help them have faith in Jesus Christ and prepare them for baptism when they are eight years old.[^4] We must be faithful ourselves so that they can see our example of love for the Lord and His Church.
 This helps our children feel joy in keeping the commandments, happiness in families, and gratitude in service to others.
 Within our homes we should follow the pattern given by Nephi when he said:

-“We labor diligently ... to persuade our children ... to believe in Christ, and to be reconciled to God. ...
+“We labor diligently … to persuade our children … to believe in Christ, and to be reconciled to God. …

-“...
-We talk of Christ, we rejoice in Christ, we preach of Christ, we prophesy of Christ, and we write according to our prophecies, that our children may know to what source they may look for a remission of their sins.”5
+“… We talk of Christ, we rejoice in Christ, we preach of Christ, we prophesy of Christ, and we write according to our prophecies, that our children may know to what source they may look for a remission of their sins.”[^5]

 We labor diligently to bring these blessings to our children by attending church with them, holding family home evening, and reading the scriptures together.
 We pray daily with our family, accept callings, visit the sick and the lonely, and do other things that let our children know that we love them and that we love our Heavenly Father, His Son, and Their Church.